FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_route_steps/t_st_publish_to_account.md

 #### Replace existing file

 With replace of existing file, there is a dedicated configuration option `AdvancedRouting.PublishToAccount.allowSelfOverwrite`.
 It allows (or disallows) the overwrite of files with the same name when source and destination is the same.
-Note that this option is available with <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> 5.5-20210527 Update and later.
+Note that this option is available with {{< SecureTransport/componentshortname  >}} 5.5-20210527 Update and later.

 #### Rename existing file